HarryCalderwood/NavApp/README.md

 # NavApp
-This is a navigation app which will allow users to view, add and edit information about locations on a virtual map.
-Users within groups will have access to a shared map.
+In essence, this is a navigation app which allows users to view, add and edit information about locations within a shared virtual map.